kinoute/Hack-Z370-HD3P-i5-8400/README.md

 ## BIOS

-You can find my BIOS Settings as pictures in [BIOS.md](BIOS/BIOS.md).
+You can find my BIOS Settings with pictures [here](BIOS/README.md).

 ## Benchmarks